WalletConnect/walletconnect-docs/docs/specs/clients/chat/chat-identity-keys.md

 * aud - key server url used for registering
 * pkh - corresponding blockchain account (did:pkh)

-Expiry will be calculated 30 days (2592000 seconds) from issued date
+Expiry will be calculated 1 hour (3600 seconds) from issued date